 The U.S. Olympic Complex in Colorado Springs is the flagship training center for the U.S. Olympic Committee and the Olympic Training Center programs.
 USA Swimming and USA Shooting have their national headquarters on complex.
-Over 15 other member organizations, as well as two international sports federations and the USOC headquarters, are also located in Colorado Springs, Colo.
+More than 15 other member organizations, as well as two international sports federations and the USOC headquarters are also located in Colorado Springs, Colorado.

 By the Numbers

 2 – Swimming pools

 15 – Tours per day from June through August

 35 – Acres

 512 – Beds